folio-labs/folio-order-import-tool/README.md

   - Importing an invoice is mandatory: Set `importInvoice = true` and `failIfNoInvoiceData = true`
 * Will import one invoice and one invoice line

+#### Optional SRS import
+* By default, the script will not attempt to import the MARC record to SRS.
+* Importing the MARC record to SRS can be turned on by setting the optional config parameter `importSRS` to `true` in import.properties:
+  - `importSRS = true`.
+However, currently SRS will probably reject the script's attempt to subsequently update the Instance as certain Instance properties handled by this script are blocked when an SRS record exists.
+* Leaving `importSRS` out or setting it to something else than `true` will make the script skip the SRS import.

 ### API Calls
 * Several get calls to initialize reference values (like instance types, material types, note types)
 * Get next PO number (GET orders/po-number)